Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Are adjustable height rolling desks ergonomic?

-Yup, these desks do serve ergonomics well, however but just in terms of getting users up from a sitting standpoint to a variety of positions by standing when using it properly.
-A desk that can be adjusted to your elbow and monitor height allows you to keep a neutral spine while also easing the pressure on your back, neck, and shoulders.
+Yup, these desks do serve ergonomics well; however, it’s just about getting users up from a sitting position into a variety of positions by standing when using them properly.
+A desk that can be adjusted to your elbow and monitor height keeps your spine neutral while easing pressure on your back, neck, and shoulders.

 Can you use a rolling desk as a standing desk?